Do I Have to Have Sex With My Husband?

 Manipulation

 If, in creating an atmosphere of intimacy, it feels like he is simply figuring out how to create that atmosphere in an attempt to manipulate you for sex, then it’s back to the drawing board for him until his heart is in the right place.
-Because love isn’t about getting what we want - it’s about giving others what is in their best interests.
+Because love isn’t about getting what we want - it’s about giving others what is in their best interest.

 It isn’t in your best interest to be used as an object - so if he is treating you like that, he isn’t loving you.
 And it isn’t in your husband’s best interest for you to let him know by your acquiescence that it’s OK to treat someone as an object.
 That only leads a person further into sin - which is never in someone’s best interest.